crystal-lang/crystal-book/docs/using_the_compiler/README.md

 * `CRYSTAL_VERSION` is only available as output of [`crystal env`](#crystal-env).
 The compiler neither sets nor reads it.
 * `CRYSTAL_LIBRARY_PATH`: The compiler uses the paths in this variable as a first lookup destination for static and dynamic libraries that are to be linked.
 For example, if static libraries are put in `build/libs`, setting the environment variable accordingly will tell the compiler to look for libraries there.

-Additionally, Crystal conforms to [NO_COLOR](https://no-color.org/), allowing to turn off ANSI color escapes from the terminal.
+The compiler conforms to [`NO_COLOR`](https://no-color.org/) and turns off ANSI color escapes in the terminal when the environment variable `NO_COLOR` is present (has a value other than the empty string).